webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### vector math

-You can do math on vectors
+You can do math on vectors.

 ```wgsl
 let a = vec4f(1, 2, 3, 4);